kurt-krueckeberg/filme-untertitel/README.md

 $ ./u.d german-subtitles.txt english-subtitles.txt
 ```

-It will output the file output.html.
+Both will output the file output.html.

+**Note:** The u.d code works just like the create.html code, except the input files are hard-coded.

 ### general-style.css